pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 ### Version

 Usually, components in a cluster are in the same version.
-It is recommended to configure `spec.<master/worker>.baseImage` and `spec.version`.
-If you need to configure different versions for different components, you can configure `spec.<master/worker>.version`.
+It is recommended to configure only `spec.<master/worker>.baseImage` and `spec.version`.
+If you need to deploy different versions for different components, configure `spec.<master/worker>.version`.

-Here are the formats of the related parameters:
+The formats of the related parameters are as follows:

 - `spec.version`: the format is `imageTag`, such as `v2.0.0-rc.2`.
 - `spec.<master/worker>.baseImage`: the format is `imageName`, such as `pingcap/tidb`.
 - `spec.<master/worker>.version`: the format is `imageTag`, such as `v2.0.0-rc.2`.

-TiDB Operator only supports the deployment of DM 2.0 and later versions.
+TiDB Operator only supports deploying DM 2.0 and later versions.

-### Configure the DM cluster
+### Cluster

 #### Configure Discovery